 The cost of breast implant removal surgery in the US ranges between $3,000 and $6,000.
 That includes the surgeon’s fees, the facility fees, anesthesia, and other associated costs incurred throughout the process.

-But remember that these numbers don’t represent the full cost of implant removal.
+But remember that these numbers don’t represent the full implant removal cost.
 For example, if you currently have saline (salty) implants, insurance will cover the removal cost but not the price of new implants.

 However, if you choose silicone implants at that time, you’ll be responsible for the full cost of the new implants.

-In some cases, you may be able to appeal for help covering the implant costs, depending on your specific situation.
+In some cases, depending on your specific situation, you may be able to appeal for help covering the implant costs.

 How long is recovery from breast implant removal?

 Breast implant removal surgery typically takes two to four hours, and you can expect to spend the rest of the day in the surgical facility, followed by a few days of recovery at home.